Healthdirect Free Australian health advice you can count on.

 When you're feeling bad, it can seem like the hardest time to talk about how you feel.
 But if you don't, it can make things seem even worse.

 You might worry about what people will think of you, or how they might react.
-But while talking can be hard, it's the first step to feeling better.
-So how do you have the conversation?
+At first, it might be hard for the other person to hear what you're saying.
+While talking can be difficult, it's the first step to feeling better.

 Talking with a friend or family member